-Our employment law attorneys blog a lot about the substantive law that protects employees from being wrongfully fired or otherwise discriminated against based on race/color, national origin, religion, gender/sex (including pregnancy) sexual orientation, gender identity, disability, and age.
+Our employment law attorneys blog a lot about the substantive law that protects employees from being wrongfully fired or otherwise discriminated against based on race/color, national origin, religion, gender/sex (including pregnancy) sexual, disability, and age.
 Today, we are going to step back and go over some of the procedural issues that may result in all or some of you case being dismissed before it reaches a jury.

 What is motion to dismiss the complaint?